Dragon Nest: Gameplay

 Dragon Nest incorporates non-targeting system gameplay to create a fast-paced action-filled experience.
 Players choose from a range of hero classes, characters that are of the Dragon Nest storyline that can equip customizable gear and weapons.
 Characters exist in one world, Kalahan, which resulted from Nexon uniting all four worlds to unite the characters.
 Devastating skills can also be learned, to increase one's power when defeating monsters in instance dungeons or defeating other players in PvP.

 Dragon Nest also has the advantage of being nearly completely skill-based, with lower level characters being able to defeat high level characters in PvP with skill alone.
 This allows a more experienced player that is of a lower level to dominate a less experienced player of a higher level player in PvP.

-Class role and playing style

-After reaching lv.15 players can choose to specialize in one of the second classes available depending on their class, and third class at level 45 to boost some aspects of theirs skill sets.

-Combat in player vs environment

 In Dragon Nest, players fight groups of monsters using skills and attacks received by class trainers throughout the game.
 The monsters drop money, boxes, collectables, materials, weapons or equipment that can be used by the player, sold, traded or thrown away.